unnamed image

 What is Ashiatsu Barefoot Massage?

-I was drawn to Ashiatsu as a massage therapist because I’ve always loved the powerful effects of deep tissue work—but I also believe recovery should feel relaxing, not painful.
-Ashiatsu blends both beautifully.
-It allows me to provide the depth needed for true muscular release while still offering a calming, meditative experience.
-If you’re someone who needs deeper bodywork but wants to avoid the sharpness of traditional deep tissue massage, Ashiatsu offers the best of both worlds.
+I was drawn to Ashiatsu barefoot massage because I’ve always loved the results of deep tissue work but I believe recovery should feel soothing, not punishing.
+Ashiatsu barefoot massage gives me the ability to offer therapeutic depth with the relaxing feel of fluid, meditative strokes.
+If you’re someone who needs serious bodywork but doesn’t enjoy the discomfort of traditional deep tissue massage, Ashiatsu barefoot massage offers the best of both worlds.